 I'm fairly certain that rule was made up on the spot by the magic mirror to save face (literally).

 A kingdom is ruled by a king.
-Otherwise, its a manor (Lord), county (Count), Duchy (Duke), or Principality (Prince) or some other fancy title.
+Otherwise, it's a manor (Lord), county (Count), Duchy (Duke), Principality (Prince) Queendom (Queen), or some other fancy title.
 The Mirror said it was technically not a perfect kingdom simply because it wasn't ruled by a king.

-The answer maybe in this fictional world rules are different (which has became very common in headscratchers by the way) is basically A Wizard Did It.
-All universes work by established rules (often the same as real world's) unless otherwise specified.
+The answer maybe in this fictional world rules are different (which has become very common in headscratchers by the way) is A Wizard Did It.
+All universes work by established rules (often the same as the real world's) unless otherwise specified.

 I guess you missed the era of "3 = 3-D" but it was a trope at one time.